marvin-hansen/SP-contest/README.md

-# Fast.ai Time Series Learning Competition: S&P500
+# Fast.ai Time Series Learning Challange: S&P500

 Welcome to the second fast.ai learning challange.
 Unlike traditional Kaggle competitions, the main goal of a learning competition is learn and share our knowledge within the fastai community by fostering collaboration.